 Want to check if your plans are on target for the date you want to retire?
 Or to find out how long your pension money might last once you’ve stopped work?

 Aviva can help you get your thoughts together on issues like these.
-You can use our online tool to help with your calculations.
+Our online tool can help you get an idea where you stand, though it’s only intended to provide general information.
 It’s easy to use and only takes a couple of minutes.

 Things to consider

 Think about what you want from your retirement

 Whenever you’re thinking of retiring, it’s important to think about how much money you’re likely to need to fund the lifestyle you want when you’re retired.